 Today, Valley Strong Credit Union in Bakersfield, Calif., serves 150,000 members with 15 branches and boasts $2.1 billion in assets, cementing its place as the largest member-owned financial institution in the county.

 As part of a core conversion in 2014, the credit union moved from Excel-based budgeting and reporting to their core provider’s budgeting solution.
 “We hoped that was going to be a good solution for us for bottom-up budgeting.
-It wasn’t,” says Lindsay Reyes, Vice President of Finance.
+It wasn’t,” says Lindsay Reyes, Senior Vice President, Chief Financial Officer.
 “It was difficult for end users, and it took a lot of time for our IT team to troubleshoot.”
 Additionally, the two-person finance team had to serve as administrators on two pieces of software to do their budgeting.

 Two years later, the credit union adopted Axiom™ Planning, a cloud-based budgeting solution that has exceeded expectations.
 The solution has eased budgeting processes from start to finish.
 Data is much easier to roll up into reports, and Reyes says users appreciate the intuitive interface that has brought new transparency and accountability into reporting.